 Course description: This ongoing seminar offers a forum for discussion of research in the field of historical studies in theology and religion.
-The monthly sessions focus on: reading and discussing recent key publications in the field of historical research in theology and religious studies (church history, history of religion, history of theology, history of spirituality, etc.); presenting and discussing the participants’ research; and discussing and practicing various skills needed for academic research (such as writing research proposals, formulating the research question, defending the thesis, publishing the results of the research, etc.).
+The monthly sessions focus on: reading and discussing recent key publications in the field of historical research in theology and religious studies (church history, history of religion, history of theology, history of spirituality, etc.); presenting and discussing the participants’ research; and discussing and practicing various skills needed for academic research (such as writing research proposals, formulating the research question, defending the thesis, publishing research results, etc.).

 Course objectives: The course aims at supporting the participants during their research and developing their skills.